-Given a series of observations of x_1, \dots, x_n, \dots generated by some unknown probability measure μ , the problem is to test a certain given hypothesis H_0 about μ , versus a given alternative hypothesis H_1 .
+Given a series of observations of $x_1, \dots, x_n, \dots$ generated by some unknown probability measure $\mu$ , the problem is to test a certain given hypothesis $H_0$ about $\mu$ , versus a given alternative hypothesis $H_1$ .
 There are many different examples of this problem.
-Perhaps the simplest one is testing a simple hypothesis " μ is Bernoulli i.i.d. measure with probability of 0 equals 1/2" versus " μ is Bernoulli i.i.d. with the parameter different from 1/2".
-More interesting cases include the problems of model verification: for example, testing that μ is a Markov chain, versus that it is a stationary ergodic process but not a Markov chain.
-In the case when we have not one but several series of observations, we may wish to test the hypothesis that they are generated by the same distribution.
-Applications of these problems to a more general class of machine learning tasks include the problem of feature selection, the problem of testing that a certain behaviour (such as pulling a certain arm of a bandit, or using a certain policy) is better (in terms of achieving some goal, or collecting some rewards) than another behaviour, or than a class of other behaviours.
+Perhaps the simplest one is testing a simple hypothesis " $\mu$ is Bernoulli i.i.d. measure with probability of 0 equals 1/2" versus " $\mu$ is Bernoulli i.i.d. with the parameter different from 1/2".
+More interesting cases include the problems of model verification: for example, testing that $\mu$ is a Markov chain, versus that it is a stationary ergodic process but not a Markov chain.
+In the case when we have not one but several series of observations, we may wish to test the hypothesis that they are independent, or that they are generated by the same distribution.
+Applications of these problems to a more general class of machine learning tasks include the problem of feature selection, the problem of testing that a certain behavior (such as pulling a certain arm of a bandit, or using a certain policy) is better (in terms of achieving some goal, or collecting some rewards) than another behavior, or than a class of other behaviors.

-The problem of hypothesis testing can also be studied in its general formulations: given two (abstract) hypothesis H_0 and H_1 about the unknown measure that generates the data, find out whether it is possible to test H_0 against H_1 (with confidence), and if yes then how can one do it.
+The problem of hypothesis testing can also be studied in its general formulations: given two (abstract) hypothesis $H_0$ and $H_1$ about the unknown measure that generates the data, find out whether it is possible to test $H_0$ against $H_1$ (with confidence), and if yes then how can one do it.